makiftutuncu/eshotroid-legacy/README.md

 <b>What Is Eshotroid?</b>

-Eshotroid is an application that makes it easy to check bus times and Kent Kart balance.
+Eshotroid is an application that makes it easy to check bus times and Kent Kart balance for İzmir.

 With Eshotroid
 * You can see busses, their locations and their times.